pburtchaell/redux-promise-middleware/.github/ISSUE_TEMPLATE.md

 :wave: Hi!
 If you switch to "Preview" mode using the button above, this is easier to read.
-This template exists to help you create an issue that is valuable to you, to the project, and to the GitHub community.
+This template exists to help you create an issue that is valuable to you, to the project, and to the GitHub community. :two_hearts:

 Step one:
 - :rotating_light: You must agree to and follow the project [Code of Conduct](https://github.com/pburtchaell/redux-promise-middleware/blob/master/CODE_OF_CONDUCT.md) for all contributions.